LeBron James among California wildfire evacuees after blaze erupts near Getty Center in Los Angeles

 Los Angeles Lakers star LeBron James was among the Southern California residents who had to leave their homes as mandatory evacuations were issued early Monday, after a "very dynamic fire" erupted on a hillside near the Getty Center museum, fire officials said.

 The Los Angeles Fire Department is urging residents to evacuate the Mountain Gate and Mandeville Canyon communities, between Mandeville Canyon Road and Interstate 405 north of Sunset Blvd., due to the explosive blaze.
 LAFD spokesman Capt.
-Erik Scott said at a news conference around 3,300 homes are under mandatory evacuation orders, with at least two structures that have burned so far.
+Erik Scott said at a news conference at least least two structures that have burned so far.

 "It's a very dynamic, fast-moving fire," he told reporters.